jzbrooks/awesome-kotlin/README.md

 * [matteocrippa/Parrot](https://github.com/matteocrippa/Parrot) - A lightweight library to load remote image and handle caching in ImageView.
 * [deva666/peko](https://github.com/deva666/peko) - Android library for requesting runtime permissions with Kotlin Coroutines
 * [MackHartley/DashedView](https://github.com/MackHartley/DashedView) - The easiest way to create a dashed or striped background on Android
-* [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
-This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement
+* [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
+This Android library is designed to look great and be simple to use
+* [skydoves/AndroidVeil](https://github.com/skydoves/AndroidVeil) - An easy, flexible way to implement veil skeletons and shimmering effect for Android.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framework on kotlin using MVP architecture.